High Plains Arboretum

-The High Plains Arboretum is still in the beginning stages of development.
-This sixty-two acre public arboretum is located on the former historic USDA High Plains Horticulture Station, west of Warren Air Force Base.
-Many hardy trees, shrubs, and flowers were developed here for survival on the High Plains.
-These varieties are now being distributed to encourage the development of greener communities in this climate-challenged part of America.Learn more
+The High Plains Arboretum is a 62-acre historic site located on the former USDA Cheyenne Horticultural Field Station, west of Warren Air Force Base.
+Many hardy trees, shrubs, and flowers were tested here for survival on the High Plains.
+Researchers at the station also developed new varieties of plants that were suited to Cheyenne's harsh climate.Learn more

 In 2000, the Friends of the High Plains Arboretum was formed.
 It operates as a sub-committee of the non-profit Friends of the Cheyenne Botanic Gardens.
 The master plan, designed by noted landscape architect, Herb Schaal, received an award from the Colorado Chapter of the American Society of Landscape Architects.
 It envisions an interpretive center, pathways and trails, event spaces, parking, and more.Learn more